CrystalPea/CollectivePlaylist/README.md

 * viewing playlists with their contributors and tracks

 ####Areas for further development:####
+* deleting tracks
+* being able to see all playlists
+* being able to set a playlist to public or private
 * sending invites for friends to join and contribute
 * email confirmations
 * integration with Spotify